sarz2/herodu-frontend/README.md

 # Herodu-Webbshop

-This is the frontend of a webshop where you can find all your games and gaming-consoles you desire.
+This is the frontend of a webshop where you can find all the games desire.

 ## Table of Contents